.png)

 CHOICE Act: Florida nears passing law to further strengthen employers’ ability to contract for stronger non-compete protections

-Significant changes coming to Florida non-compete agrements in 2025.
+Significant changes coming to Florida non-compete agreements in 2025.

 May 5, 2025 | FORS | ATTORNEYS AT LAW

-Florida employers should prepare for significant changes in the enforceability of noncompete and garden leave agreements with the anticipated signing of the Contracts Honoring Opportunity, Investment, Confidentiality, and Economic Growth (CHOICE) Act.
-This legislation, set to take effect July 1, 2025 if signed into law by Governor Ron DeSantis, aims to provide greater certainty and structure to restrictive covenants in employment contracts—while also carving out major exceptions for healthcare professionals.
-Nevertheless, with the passage of this bill, Florida aims to solidy its position as one of the most employer-friendly states in this context.
+Florida employers should prepare for significant changes to the legal framework governing noncompete and garden leave agreements.
+With the anticipated signing of the Contracts Honoring Opportunity, Investment, Confidentiality, and Economic Growth (CHOICE) Act, the state is poised to materially expand and reshape its existing noncompete statute, Fla.
+Stat. § 542.335.
+Set to take effect on July 1, 2025, if signed into law by Governor Ron DeSantis, the CHOICE Act aims to provide employers with new tools and structures to protect client relationships and confidential information.
+At the same time, it introduces key exemptions—particularly for healthcare professionals—and reinforces Florida’s position as one of the most employer-friendly states in the nation.

 Key Takeaways for Florida Employers